gary23b/sprites/README.md

 ### Tumbler

 Here is a simulation of a rotating box filled with circles, boxes, and rounded rectangles.
 This uses the library github.com/jakecoffman/cp for the physics simulation.
-The sprites are being drawn using Golang Scratch.
+The sprites are being drawn using Golang Sprites.

 This is a recreation of <https://jakecoffman.com/cp-ebiten/tumble/> except without drawing the shapes using ebiten and cp directly.
 Here, cp is only performing the physics updates.
 The original code can be found [here](https://github.com/jakecoffman/cp-examples/blob/master/tumble/tumble.go)